ESIvy/esivy.gihub.io/content/posts/fish-cleaning-station.md

 ---
-title: Fish Cleaning Station – Yes, fish cleaning stations like in Miri Attwater and All That Glitters really exist
+title: "Fish Cleaning Station – Yes, fish cleaning stations like in Miri Attwater and All That Glitters really exist"
 date: '2014-02-12T09:00:12-06:00'
 status: publish
 path: /fish-cleaning-station